Top techniques to inspire agents and ensure positive CX

-These are important questions to ask as agent engagement not only influences customer satisfaction but also contributes to an organization’s revenue growth, as outlined in the Culture Value Chain: Business Impacts Defined white paper by Frost and Sullivan.
+These are important questions to ask as agent engagement not only influences customer satisfaction but also contributes to an organization’s revenue growth.

 Some of the best contact centers in the world use the following techniques to fuel the service spirit of agents and, consequently, make for an extraordinary experience for their customers.